ColOfAbRiX/figlet4s/README.md

 * first obtain a builder to set the options;
 * then configure the options of the builder, if needed;
 * last render a text into a FIGure

+Once you have a FIGure you can do further processing like printing it or converting it to a string.

 ```scala
 import com.colofabrix.scala.figlet4s.unsafe._